galczo5/mythical-angular/content/posts/change-detection-strategies.md

 ![docs](/mythical-angular/images/cd-docs.png)

-As you can see, the documentation is not helpful at all.
+As you can see, the documentation is not that easy to base here only on the docs.
 Even if you follow the [Change detection usage](https://angular.io/api/core/ChangeDetectorRef#usage-notes) links, it's not enough.
-In this case, it's good to try using external sources to learn how it works.
+In this case, it's good to try using external sources to learn how it works, and we all know that it's not the best source of truth.

 ## Testing app

 I've created for you an app that will let you try everything yourself.
 It's a very simple app.
 Basically there are two branches of almost identical components, one branch with `Default` strategy and the second one with the `OnPush`.
 Every branch contains three components: Parent and two children.

+You can find it here: [github.com/galczo5/experiment-change-detection-strategy](https://github.com/galczo5/experiment-change-detection-strategy).

 ![docs](/mythical-angular/images/cd-app.png)